Dodgers looking to escape worst skid in two-plus decades | FOX Sports

 The Dodgers were a loss away from their longest skid since moving to Los Angeles, having also lost 10 straight in 1961 and `92.
 The 1944 Brooklyn team lost 16 games in a row.

-L.A. was a season-best 21 games over .500 for four days and as recently as Aug.
-25, but that had dwindled to nine games going into Monday.
+L.A. owned a season-best 21-game division lead for four days and as recently as Aug.
+25, but that had dwindled to nine games ahead of Arizona.

 ”Oh we’re using it,” Roberts said, ”we’re using every bit of the cushion.
 I never thought we’d need to but we’re finding a way to use every bit of it.”